-DTC is:

-- a limited-purpose trust company organized under the New York Banking Law; - a "banking organization" under the New York Banking Law; - a member of the Federal Reserve System; - a "clearing corporation" under the New York Uniform Commercial Code; and - a "clearing agency" registered under Section 17A of the Securities Exchange Act of 1934.
+DTC is a limited-purpose trust company organized under the laws of the State of New York, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code and a "clearing agency" registered pursuant to the provisions of Section 17A of the U.S. Securities Exchange Act of 1934.